markqian/system_design/README.md

 * [System Design Interview Preperation Series by CodeKarle](https://www.youtube.com/watch?v=3loACSxowRU&list=PLhgw50vUymycJPN6ZbGTpVKAJ0cL4OEH3) This is a collection of some of the most commonly asked system design interview question explain in a very detailed and straight forward manner.

+* [Codemia for practicing system design](https://codemia.io) Practice over 100 system design problems like the way you practice algorithms and data structure on Leetcode.

 These talks should give you a starting point on how to think about such problems.